The Universe

 Earth

-Behind that quiet barrier, Earth has become something the galaxy has no framework for — a wilderness so vast and so alive that the word “ecosystem” breaks under the weight of it.
+Behind that quiet perimeter, Earth has become something the galaxy has no framework for — a wilderness so vast and so alive that the word “ecosystem” breaks under the weight of it.
 The planet is not healing.
 It finished healing centuries ago.
 Now it is waiting.
 And what it is waiting for is scattered across a thousand star systems, dreaming of rain they have never felt.